Engee documentation

 Details

-This coefficient characterises the smoothness of the transition of the MOSFET characteristic from the linear region to saturation, especially if velocity saturation is enabled.
-Normally this parameter can be left at its By default value, but you can use it to fine-tune the characteristic curvature - .
-The expected range of values for this parameter is from 2 to 8.
+This coefficient characterizes the smooth transition of the MOSFET characteristic from the linear region to saturation, especially if speed saturation is enabled.
+This parameter can usually be left at the default value, but you can use it to fine-tune the bending characteristic. - .
+The expected range of values for this parameter is from 2 before 8.

 Default value